 In addition, in order to qualify as a REIT, we may not have, at the end of any taxable year, any undistributed earnings and profits accumulated in any non-REIT taxable year.
 Our non-REIT earnings and profits include any earnings and profits we accumulated before the effective date of our REIT election.
 As of September 30, 2012, we estimate that our non-REIT accumulate earnings and profits were approximately \$5.0 million.
 This amount does not include an additional \$2.1 million of federal taxes related to \$4.0 million of non-REIT earnings and profits associated with a deferred intercompany gain resulting from land transfers, described elsewhere in this prospectus, that we will recognize immediately prior to our REIT election.
 We also expect to recognize additional non-REIT earnings and profits from future operations prior to our REIT election.
-We intend to distribute sufficient earnings and profits, including the \$2.1 million of federal taxes associated with the deferred intercompany gain, to stockholders of record after the completion of this offering but before the end of the first taxable year for which we elect REIT status to eliminate any non-REIT earnings and profits, which distributions will be raddition to distributions we will be required to make to avoid tax on our income.
+We intend to distribute sufficient earnings and profits, including the \$2.1 million of federal taxes associated with the deferred intercompany gain, to stockholders of record after the completion of this offering but before the end of the first taxable year for which we elect REIT status to eliminate any non-REIT earnings and profits, which distributions will be in addition distributions we will be required to make to avoid tax on our income.
 To the extent permissible under IRS authorities, we may make these additional distributions in cash, stock or some combination thereof.
 Any cash portion of such distributions would likely be derived from existing cash on hand and borrowings under our existing line of credit, if necessary.
-Regardless of whether the distributions are made in cash, stock or some combination thereof, the distribution would be treated as a taxable dividend, based either on the fair market value of the stock or the amount of cash a stockholder would otherwise receive, even if a particular stockholder received only stock.
+Regardless of whether the distributions are made in cash, stock or some combination thereof, the amount of cash a stockholder would otherwise receive, even if a particular stockholder received only stock.